zzzprojects/docs/entityframework.net/pages/thirdpartylibraries/third-party-libraries.md

 ## Introduction

-Entity Framework **Third Party Libraries** allow you to extend EF functionality which is not available in the official Entity Framework library, for example, auditing, caching, and filtering etc.
+Entity Framework **Third Party Libraries** allow you to extend EF functionality which is not available in the official Entity Framework library, for example, auditing, caching, filtering, and more.

 ## Why we need Third Party Libraries?

-Entity Framework is great, but a lot of essential features is missing for some application scenarios.
+Entity Framework is great, but a lot of essential features are missing for some application scenarios.

-The only way to achieve is either create code for this kind of scenario or use a library which fully or partially cover them.
+The only way to achieve this is either to create code for this kind of scenario or use a library which fully or partially covers them.

 ## Supported Libraries